ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Security Features

 In this section, we enumerate Security Features exposed by protocols discussed in the remainder of this document.
-Security Features extend the set of Transport Features described in {{!RFC8095}} and provided by Transport Services implementations.
-Protocol security properties that are unrelated to the API surface exposed by such protocols, such as client or server identity hiding, are not listed here as features.
+Protocol security (and privacy) properties that are unrelated to the API surface exposed by such protocols, such as client or server identity hiding, are not listed here as features.

 - Forward-secure key establishment: Cryptographic key establishment with forward secure properties.

 - Cryptographic algorithm negotiation: Negotiate support of protocol algorithms, including: encryption, hash, MAC (PRF), and digital signature algorithms.

-- Stateful and stateless cross-connection session resumption: Connection establishment without needing to complete an entirely new handshake.

 - Session caching and management: Manage session state cache used for subsequent connections aimed towards amortizing connection establishment costs.